togmund/tweeter/public/styles/design-guide.md

 <!--
 The avatar should be centered vertically and horizontally (Hint: you may have to play around with position: relative and position: absolute to properly position the avatar)
 The name should be centered below the avatar
-The background-image should be a transparent pattern.
-Feel free to use this tool to assist: https://www.transparenttextures.com/
 -->